min2ha/ukwa-site/content/target/126826/index.en.md

   "subject": "British Countryside"
 }

-# International Institute for Environment and Development (IIED)

 The International Institute for Environment and Development (IIED) is an independent policy research institute (think tank) whose stated mission is to "build a fairer, more sustainable world, using evidence, action and influence in partnership with others."